-The GASB believes that its concept should be extended to such other accounting requirements.
+The GASB believes that its concept to rely not on the characteristics of an entity but on the specific characteristics of the investment - should be extended to such other accounting requirements.
 In particular, investments in associates should be measured at fair value through profit or loss not only by investment entities but by any entity that (1) invests in an associate for capital appreciation, or investment income (such as dividends or interest), or both, (2) at the date of the acquisition intends to dispose of that investment and (3) manages and evaluates this investment on a fair value basis.
 If entities do not have any other relationship with an associate and are not engaged in any other activities other than for the purpose of capital appreciation, or investment income, or both, the fair value measurement provides more decision-useful information than the equity-method.